Working with Irish Hardwood. Ideal, Unique, Lifetime Gifts for any Occasion

 Choosing the Wood

-These spindle pieces are normally the ones I reject for bowls.
+These spindle blanks I use for my small pieces are normally the ones I reject for bowls.
 Not that there is anything wrong with the wood but just not suitable due to an imperfection that would appear in a bowl wall and possibly spoil it.
 The wood is cut using a chainsaw and then roughly marked for cutting on the bandsaw.
 I have been known for finishing bowls with defects though as wood is just too hard to come by to discard because of small blemishes.
+Someone is always going to be found eventually who overlooks imperfections and sees the character instead.

 Unlike Bowl blanks, Spindle blanks are cut with straight parallel walls and are over sized a little based on the size need after the piece has dried.
-I like to add minimum 10% to the dimensions to be safe.
-For instance one of my Egg Cups is 60 mm diameter finished, I like the blank to be 75 mm.
+I like to add minimum 10% or thereabouts to the dimensions to be safe.
 This is way more than I need but it gives me room for errors along the way.
 Christmas decorations are freehand designs and I like to make each one differently so I don't worry too much about the width.
-I like to cut pieces that will be anywhere from 30 mm to 70 mm square.
+I like to make pieces that will be around 34mm at widest point to so I cut approximately 40mm square blanks.
 This gives me loads of scope to improvise and change designs once the wood is dry.
 I generally cut lengths that will give me 2 or 4 pieces from each side.

 Rough Turning & Drying

+There was a time when I used to round blanks to speed up the drying process and avoid cracking from the corners but I don't do this anymore.
+I will leave the method here for reference.
 The blanks are marked on their endgrain showing centre points and are then mounted between centres on the lathe.
 They are turned round and above the size I want them to finish.
 This means less drying time and with the corners gone the possibility of cracking is reduced.
-The endgrain of the wood is then sealed with PVA glue or dipped in melted Paraffin Wax to slow down the moisture loss.
+The endgrain of the wood is then sealed with PVA glue to slow down the moisture loss.
+Dipping in melted Paraffin Wax is not recommended for sealing endgrain for any wood as it completely stops moisture loss when you just need to slow it down.
 The wood is then either Kiln or air dried depending on how fast I need the wood.
 At present I like to air dry as much as possible before kiln drying as the pieces don't fail as much as kiln drying from absolute greenwood.
 This slows down the quantity of wood I can produce but if it gives me a better yield, it's worth it.

 Dry and ready to finish

 After many months the pieces are now dry and distorted.
-Each one is remounted on my small Lathe, trued up and tenons cut into either end.
+Each one is remounted on my small Lathe when needed, trued up and tenons cut into either end.
 A centre line is measured and marked on the piece which is then cut on the bandsaw giving me 2 different pieces.
-These can now be mounted in 4 jaw chucks.
+I could cut in place on the Lathe but I prefer the narrow kerf of the bandsaw.
+These pieces can now be mounted in 4 jaw chucks when I need to turn something.

 Finish Turning